 The Membership Council consists of over 120 partners representing local organizations/agencies, private citizens, the board of education, local government, churches, hospitals, community centers, and colleges and universities.
 Representatives from these partner agencies/organizations meet quarterly to discuss issues and accomplishments in the community concerning children and families.
 The discussions address gaps in services, as well as duplication in services and needed systems change.
 It is also an opportunity for sharing information and networking.

-Each year, one of these meetings is dedicated to discussing updates for the Five-Year Community Strategic Plan, currently from July 1, 2012 through June 30, 2015.
-The Council is divided into five committees.
-Each committee focuses on a set of benchmark objectives, established as a result of a community needs assessment pertaining to the following areas: Child Health, Child Development, School Success, Family Functioning, and Family Economic Capacity
+Each year, one of these meetings is dedicated to discussing updates for the Community Strategic Plan, currently from July 1, 2017 through June 30, 2018.
+The council is divided into five committees.
+Each committee focuses on a set of benchmark objectives, established as a result of a community needs assessment pertaining to the following areas: Healthy Children, Children Primed for School, Children Succeeding in School, Stable, Self-Sufficient, and Productive Families, and Thriving Communities.

 The benchmark objectives serve as the basis for the development of the community's Strategic Plan.
 For each benchmark objective, baseline conditions and strategies are identified by the assigned committees.
 Furthermore, the partners declare what roles they will assume and make commitments in particular areas to ensure that services, programs and activities are available for consumers.